Helping young people connect with wildlife and improve their emotional wellbeing

 If you would like to know more about future programmes, make a booking or refer a young person to the programme, please contact the Services for Young People Go Wild Team:

-The number of participants in each group is currently limited to eight (excluding staff and accompanying adults).
+The number of participants in each group is currently limited to 15 (excluding staff and accompanying adults).
 Appropriate social distancing measures will be observed throughout all sessions.
 These are discussed on booking and at the start of each session.
 Hand sanitiser will be available at all times.